Indigenous peoples of Siberia: History

 The genocide by the Russian Cossacks devastated the native peoples of Kamchatka and exterminated much of their population.
 In addition to committing genocide, the Cossacks also devastated the wildlife by slaughtering massive numbers of animals for fur.
-Ninety percent of the Kamchadals and half of the Vogules were killed from the 18th to 19th centuries.
+Ninety percent of the Kamchadals and half of the Voguls were killed from the 18th to 19th centuries.
 The rapid genocide of the Indigenous population led to entire ethnic groups being entirely wiped out, with around 12 exterminated groups which were named by Nikolai Yadrintsev as of 1882.
 Much of the slaughter was brought on by the Siberian fur trade.

 In the 17th century, Indigenous peoples of the Amur region were attacked and colonized by Russians who came to be known as "red-beards".
 The Russian Cossacks were named luocha (羅剎) or rakshasa by Amur natives, after demons found in Buddhist mythology.
-The natives of the Amur region feared the invaders as they ruthlessly colonized the Amur tribes, who were tributaries of the Qing dynasty during the Sino–Russian border conflicts.
+The natives of the Amur region feared the Russian invaders as they ruthlessly colonized the Amur tribes, who were tributaries of the Qing dynasty during the Sino–Russian border conflicts.
 Qing forces and Korean musketeers who were allied with the Qing defeated the Cossacks in 1658, which kept the Russians out of the inner reaches of the Amur region for decades.

 The regionalist oblastniki were, in the 19th century, among the Russians in Siberia who acknowledged that the natives were subjected to violence of almost genocidal proportions by the Russian colonization.
 They claimed that they would rectify the situation with their proposed regionalist policies.
-The colonizers used massacres, alcoholism and disease to bring the natives under their control.
+The colonizers used massacres, alcoholism, and disease to bring the natives under their control.
 Some small nomadic groups essentially disappeared, and much of the evidence of their obliteration has itself been destroyed, with only a few artifacts documenting their presence remaining in Russian museums and collections.